FAQs - Digital Thesis Submission

 Does it really matter if I don't submit my thesis electronically?

 Yes.
-For candidates who commenced their course from 1 January 2007 it is a requirement for completion mandated by the University's Research Higher Degree Thesis Examination Policy that a digital copy of a thesis that has been passed be deposited in the library.
+For candidates who commenced their course from 1 January 2007 it is a requirement for completion mandated by the University's Examination of Graduate Research Students Policy (MPF1207) that a digital copy of a thesis that has been passed be deposited in the library.
 You will not be passed until the Examinations Office at the MSGR has been advised by the UMER Team that your thesis has been uploaded.
 This means that you cannot graduate and cannot call yourself 'Dr'.The MSGR understands, however, that candidates who submitted their thesis for examination prior to receiving notification of this requirement may not be able to submit their thesis to UMER.
 Please advise the Examinations Office at the MSGR if this is the case.

 Do I still need to submit two hard bound copies of my thesis?